 This is one of the things I have learned from Robert Adams.
 In his photographs, beauty is never left alone to congratulate itself.
 It is made to coexist with pressure, damage, and human consequence, so that the image becomes harder to absorb and harder to forget.
 That tension is what keeps it alive.

 Fay Godwin works against the picturesque with equal firmness.
 In her photographs, the land keeps its weather, its use, and its resistance; it never settles into mere scenery.
-What I respond to in both Adams and Godwin is not simply style, but a moral and poetic seriousness.
+What I respond to in both Adams and Godwin goes beyond style, into something like moral and poetic seriousness.
 They remind me that beauty becomes interesting when it is complicated.

-I prefer photographs that do not yield themselves all at once.
-This is not because I value obscurity for its own sake.
-Ambiguity, when it matters, is not vagueness or confusion.
-It is what makes a second look necessary, and a third look possible.
-The image does not close after recognition; it continues.
+I prefer photographs that do not yield themselves all at once — not because obscurity is valuable for its own sake, but because real ambiguity has nothing to do with vagueness or confusion.
+It's what makes a second look necessary, and a third look possible.
+The image doesn't close after recognition; it continues.

 Raymond Moore is one of the photographers who clarified this for me.
 At first his images can seem almost reticent, but they do not remain so.
-The longer one stays with them, the more they disclose, not by explaining themselves, but by teaching the eye how to attend.
+The longer one stays with them, the more they disclose — less by explaining themselves than by teaching the eye how to attend.
 The subject is never only the thing photographed; it is the interval around it, the tone of the light, the precise feeling of a moment being irreversibly itself.

 If Moore represents ambiguity at its most delicate, Josef Koudelka shows a harsher and larger form of it.
 In his Chaos photographs, scale wavers, orientation becomes uncertain, and the familiar markers that let us categorise a scene fall away.
-You are not merely looking at an image but finding your way through it.
+You aren't just looking at an image; you're finding your way through it.
 I value such photographs because they do not flatten experience into a message.
 They remain partly ahead of me.

-The more you look, the more you learn — not because the image gives more, but because you bring more each time.
+The more you look, the more you learn — the image hasn't given you more; you've simply brought more to it.

 Some of the photographs I care about most are not ambiguous because they are visually obscure, but because people themselves are never fully knowable.
 A face, a gesture, a body at work, someone standing in a doorway or crossing a street: these can be entirely visible and still remain beyond summary.
 That, too, is one of photography's deepest powers.

 James Ravilious is important to me for this reason.
 He gives ordinary life its full weight without enlarging it for effect or softening it into sentiment.
 At first his photographs seem entirely open, but the longer one looks, the less they feel like documents and the more they feel like encounters.
-A person is never reduced to a type.
-A life remains partly veiled.
-The image respects the opacity of other people.
+A person is never reduced to a type, and a life stays partly veiled — the image respects the opacity of other people rather than resolving it.

 Raymond Depardon, especially in the Glasgow photographs, moves with a different temperament but reaches something related.
 He does not force intimacy.
 He stands back and lets the distance remain.
-What stays with me is not drama but restraint: lives glimpsed in passing, a city withheld rather than explained, a mood allowed to gather without emphasis.
+What stays with me is restraint, not drama: lives glimpsed in passing, a city withheld rather than explained, a mood allowed to gather without emphasis.
 I find in work like this a model for how to photograph people without reducing them to evidence.

 The photographers I return to most often can make a world out of things that, in themselves, seem unremarkable.
 Nothing spectacular has to be present.
 What matters is the quality of attention that rearranges the ordinary until it becomes newly resonant.

 Sergio Larrain does this with a kind of lyric swiftness.
 His streets feel real and dreamlike at once, as though a change in angle or light had disclosed another order already hidden inside the visible world.
 John Gossage, in The Pond, reaches something equally strange by slower means.
 He stays with what almost no one would think to stay with, and by the end one has been taken somewhere unmistakable.
-The place is ordinary.
-The seeing is not.
+The place stays ordinary.
+Only the seeing changes.

-To photograph the mundane is not to settle for it.
-It is to argue that this ordinary world is worth prolonged and serious attention.
+To photograph the mundane is to argue for it — that this ordinary world deserves prolonged, serious attention, not a passing glance.

-What I want from a photograph is not information, and not even beauty in any simple sense.
+What I want from a photograph goes past information, and past beauty in any simple sense.
 I want a way of seeing that turns fact into feeling, that leaves something unresolved, that allows the visible world to become larger than recognition.
 The photographs I return to are poetic rather than literal, suggestive rather than complete.

-I want ambiguity, but not emptiness.
-I want human presence, but not explanation.
-I want the ordinary world, but altered by attention until it becomes more inhabitable, more mysterious, more worth staying with.
-Above all, I want an image that continues after first sight, that does not collapse into its own subject, that asks something of me in return for what it gives.
+Ambiguity without emptiness.
+Human presence without explanation.
+The ordinary world, altered by attention until it becomes more inhabitable, more mysterious, more worth staying with.
+Above all, an image that continues after first sight, that doesn't collapse into its own subject, that asks something of me in return for what it gives.

 That, finally, is why I think of the photographs I admire as closer to poetry than to description.
-They do not simply tell me what was there.
-They make another experience possible inside what was there.
-They do not settle the world.
-They make it larger.
+They don't simply tell me what was there — they make another experience possible inside it.
+Rather than settle the world, they enlarge it.